 Where the Red Fern Grows, which became Wilson Rawls’s best-known work, is often required reading in schools for middle grade students.
 You can learn more about the 1961 classic book here: commonsensemedia.org.

 “As I skipped along, it was hard for me to realize all the wonderful things that had happened to me in such a few short years.
 I had two of the finest little hounds that ever bawled on the trail of a ringtail coon.
 I had a wonderful mother and father and three little sisters.
 I had the best grandpa a boy ever had, and to top it all, I was going on a championship coon hunt.
 It was no wonder that my heart was bursting with happiness.
 Wasn’t I the luckiest boy in the world?” — Wilson Rawls, Where the Red Fern Grows

-Idaho Falls has a population of approximately 61,000.
+Idaho Falls is a mid-size town in eastern Idaho and second to only Boise in number of residents.
 To see other literary landmarks in Idaho, click here: Idaho Author Adventures Trail.
 This is the last stop on our Idaho Trail.